Azure/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-item-specificiations-gallery-package-management-getting-the-gallery-tools"></a>
 #### Getting the Gallery Tools
-You can find the latest version of the gallery tools (Microsoft.Azure.Gallery.AzureGalleryUtility) in the official NuGet feed: [https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=Official](https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=Official).
-Please only use packages with major version 5.
-Do not use major version 10, i.e., use 5.*.*.* and do not use 10.*.*.*
+You can find the latest version of the gallery tools (Microsoft.Azure.Gallery.AzureGalleryUtility) in the Marketplace NuGet feed: [https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=MarketplaceOne](https://msazure.visualstudio.com/One/_packaging?_a=feed&feed=MarketplaceOne).
-Download the latest version (5.2.1.606, but there might be newer version, you can check by the publish date/time)

 <a name="gallery-item-specificiations-gallery-package-management-creating-an-azure-gallery-package"></a>
 #### Creating an Azure Gallery Package